link-link-web-app/first-prototype/README.md

 1. Fork this repository

-2. Clone the remote epository into a local environment
+2. Clone the remote repository into a local environment

 3. [Install all dependencies](#dependency)